 The home-owning proportion of the population may have fallen since the 1986-1991 Censuses, when ‘declared’ ownerships in 1991were 72.4% of all ‘declared’ occupiers.
 However, given the gaps in the data, a more reliable indicator of tenure trends may be the proportion of occupiers who are paying an identified amount of rent rather than the so-called ‘owners’.
 That proportion of rent-payers hasn’t changed much in the last 60 years.

 We cannot draw any particular conclusion about home-ownership trends from Census data.
 On ‘ownership’ all we can really say is that, of the 79.3% of all dwellings for which we have some details on tenure in 2013, 60.7% either own them directly or through a family trust.
 That is not good enough.
-The questions must change for the 2018 Census but, potentially, opened up the possibility of further gaps.
+The questions did change for the 2018 Census but, potentially, opened up the possibility of further gaps.
 However, until we see data from the 2018 Census, we will not be able to see whether the known gaps have worsened.
 We expect that will be the case.

 Again, from A century of censuses – dwellings and households (2015) accessible here.